rfeinman/pytorch-lasso/README.md

 [7] "Coordinate descent optimization for L1 minimization with application to compressed sensing; a greedy algorithm".
 Li and Osher, 2009.

-[8] "The Split Bregman Method for L1-Regularized Problems".
+[8] "The split Bregman method for L1-regularized problems".
 Goldstein & Osher, 2008.

+[9] "Scalable training of L1-regularized log-linear models".
+Andrew & Gao, 2007.